pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 See <doc:CloudKitSharing> for more information.

 ## Assets

+> TLDR: The library packages all BLOB columns in a table into `CKAsset`s and seamlessly decodes
+> `CKAsset`s back into your tables.
+We recommend putting large binary blobs of data in their own
+> tables.

 All BLOB columns in a table are automatically turned into `CKAsset`s and synchronized to CloudKit.
 This process is completely seamless and you do not have to take any explicit steps to support